BENJAMIN GOLAS, VMD

 Predicting conditions that promote evolutionary rescue in host-pathogen systems

 Novel pathogen introduction can have drastic consequences for naive host populations, and outcomes can be difficult to predict.
 Evolutionary rescue (ER) provides a foundation for understanding whether hosts are driven to extinction or survive via adaptation.
 Currently, patterns of host population dynamics alongside evidence of adaptation are used to infer ER.
 However, the gap between established ER theory and complexity inherent in natural systems makes interpretation difficult because these patterns can be confounded with ecological drivers of survival under the current theory.
-To bridge this gap, we expand ER theory to include biological selective agents and employ a novel framework evaluating ER potential within natural systems to identify system characteristics that make ER possible.
+To bridge this gap, we expanded ER theory to include biological selective agents and developed a novel framework for evaluation of ER potential within natural systems to identify system characteristics that make ER possible.
 We use the plague system of Yersinia pestis infecting black-tailed prairie dogs and California ground squirrels as a case study.

 Powered by Create your own unique website with customizable templates.